openservicemesh/osm-docs/content/docs/guides/troubleshooting/traffic_management/egress.md

 ---
-title: "Egress Troubleshooting"
+title: "Egress"
-description: "Egress Troubleshooting Guide"
+description: "Troubleshooting egress (external) traffic"
 type: docs
+weight: 4
 ---

+# Troubleshooting Egress Traffic

 ## When Egress is not working as expected